LedgeDash/unum/README.md

 unum-cli build
 ```

-to build the application for AWS.
+to build the application for AWS. `unum-cli build` internally calls [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) to build the application and you will see the build artifacts under the `.aws-sam/` directory.

 To deploy your application to AWS, run